 Plus, you’re not required to provide authentication when connecting to the server, as it’s already established during the VPN connection.

-The Internet mostly runs on Internet Protocol version 4, an older standard that never was designed for security.
-There is also the impending certainty of IPv4 addresses going obsolete at some point.
+The Internet mostly runs on Internet Protocol version 4, which carries the impending certainty of IPv4 addresses going obsolete at some point.
 So, to prepare for the future Hide.me VPN is already compatible with IPv6.
 A newer and more advanced standard.

 When you connect to Hide.me VPN servers, all of them have IPv4 and IPv6 compatibility.
 Mind you, the VPN connection itself relies on IPv4, which is additionally encrypted.
 However, when you’re connected to a VPN server, you have access to IPv6 addresses and potentially higher download speeds for all outgoing connections.